bfortuner/ml-glossary/docs/index.rst

 Machine learning cheatsheet
 ===========================

-Quick visual explanations of machine learning concepts with diagrams, code examples and links to resources for learning more.
+Brief visual explanations of machine learning concepts with diagrams, code examples and links to resources for learning more.

 .. toctree::
     :caption: Basics